electricbookworks/ebw-training/must-have-tech-skills/text/10-reference.md

 ## Concepts

 UI, UX and user patterns
 : A user interface (UI) is the layout of a given website.
 The user experience (UX) describes the whole experience of using a given website.
 And user patterns are the common ways that users expect to use websites.
-For instance, user expect login and logout buttons to be in the top right.
+For instance, users expect login and logout buttons to be in the top right.

 Personae
 : Personae are fictional users of a website, with rich descriptions of their lives and priorities.
 They are our ideal users, whose needs come before all other considerations.
 Personae are created at the beginning of planning a new digital project.